 - Corrective Jaw Surgery.
 You may be a good candidate for oral surgery if your jaws don’t fit together properly.

 - Tooth Extractions.
-Having a tooth removed may be necessary for impacted wisdom teeth, diseased teeth, or overcrowded teeth to ensure proper alignment as part of orthodontics.
+Having a tooth removed may be necessary for impacted wisdom teeth, diseased teeth, or overcrowded teeth to ensure proper alignment.

 - Dental Implants.
 Titanium dental implants are inserted under the gum line and into the jawbone, then topped with a dental crown made to match your other teeth perfectly.

 - Snoring/Sleep Apnea.
 If you suffer from severe sleep apnea or snoring, you may need surgery to remove excess tissue in the back of the throat to alleviate symptoms.

 - TMD.
 Chronic jaw pain may precipitate the need for oral surgery.

 - Oral Diagnosis/Biopsies.
 If your dentist detects a suspicious oral lesion, you will need a biopsy to find out if it is oral cancer.
 This is when the dentist removes a small piece of tissue for testing.